 In 1888 carpenter James McLean purchased this lot from the estate of the Honourable Charles Connell and began building the house the following year.
 Although the family was living in the house by 1890 it was not completed until 1891.
 By the 1910's the McLean family kept both horses and cows in a barn behind the house.
-Marvin McLean, grandson of James, delivered milk from their cows around the neighbourhood in a dog cart pulled by his dog Coley.
-Marvin's mother, Laura McLean, had hop vines on the property, which she dried and sold as baking yeast.
+Marvin McLean, grandson of James, delivered milk from their cows around the neighbourhood in a dog which she dried and sold as baking yeast.